 Interest expense decreased \$1.6 million (33%) to \$3.2 million for the third quarter of 2009 from interest expense of \$4.8 million in the third quarter of 2008.
 The decrease was primarily due to lower borrowings under our bank credit facility, lower interest rates and interest that was capitalized on our unevaluated properties.
 Our average borrowings outstanding under our bank credit facility decreased to \$154.6 million during the third quarter of 2009 as compared to \$300.7 million in the third quarter of 2008.
 The average interest rate we were charged on borrowings outstanding under our credit facility decreased to 2.3% in the third quarter of 2009 as compared to 3.7% in the third quarter of 2008.
 We capitalized interest of \$1.3 million and \$0.6 million on our unevaluated properties during the three months ended September 30, 2009 and 2008, respectively.
-Interest expense for the nine months ended September 30, 2009 decreased \$14.9 million (64%) to \$8.3 million from interest rates and capitalized interest.
-Our average borrowings outstanding under our bank credit facility, lower interest rates and capitalized interest.
-Our average borrowings outstanding under our bank credit facility, lower interest rates and capitalized interest.
-Our average borrowings outstanding under our bank credit facility, lower interest rates and capitalized interest.
-Our average borrowings outstanding under our credit facility decreased to \$115.3 million during the first nine months of 2009 as compared to \$461.6 million in the first nine months of 2008, and the average interest rate we were charged on borrowings outstanding under our credit facility decreased to 2.1% in the first nine months of 2009 as compared to 4.5% in the first nine months of 2008.
+Interest expense for the nine months ended September 30, 2009 decreased \$14.9 million (64%) to \$8.3 million from interest expense of \$23.2 million in the first nine months of 2008.
+The decrease was also due to lower borrowings under our bank credit facility, lower interest rates and capitalized interest.
+Our average borrowings outstanding under our bank credit facility decreased to \$115.3 million during the first nine months of 2009 as compared to \$461.6 million in the first nine months of 2008, and the average interest rate we were charged on borrowings outstanding under our credit facility decreased to 2.1% in the first nine months of 2009 as compared to 4.5% in the first nine months of 2008.
 We capitalized interest of \$4.3 million and \$0.6 million on our unevaluated properties during the nine months ended September 30, 2009 and 2008, respectively.